Project Manager, PSRI/GPI

 Institutional research and effectiveness

-Joshua is the project manager and co-PI with Robert Reason for two national studies housed in the Research Institute for Studies in Education (RISE), a unit of the School of Education.
+Joshua is the project manager and co-PI with Robert Reason for two national studies housed in the Research Institute for Studies in Education (RISE), a unit of the School of Education at Iowa State University.
 The Personal and Social Responsibility Inventory (PSRI) and the Global Perspective Inventory (GPI), respectively, focus on (a) the influences of students' perceptions of campus climate for personal and social responsibility on their learning and development outcomes and (b) the influences of learning environments and experiences on students' global learning and development.
 He is also the project manager and co-PI with Robert Reason on the Global Century Project, a federally-funded three-year grant, focused on the effects of education abroad experiences on institutional and student outcomes.

 Joshua has experience with scale development, survey research, quantitative data analysis, data visualization, institutional research, and educational and program development.
 He has published in the Journal of College Student Development, Journal of College and Character, Journal of Postsecondary Education and Disability, and Journal of Diversity in Higher Education.
-He is a member of the Review Board for the Research in Brief and On-the-Campus sections of the Journal of College Student Development and for the Practice Brief section of the Journal of Postsecondary Education and Disability.

 See Joshua's work or connect with him on Research Gate, LinkedIn, and Google Scholar.